sormy/radoneye/README.md

 Provides simple and convinient Python API to communicate with RadonEye bluetooth devices.

-Built as an alternative to half done similar projects where either 1 or 2 version is supported, not all status properties are decoded, no history support, no beep support etc.
+Built as an alternative to half done similar projects where either 1 or 2 version is supported, not all status properties are decoded, no history support, no beep and alarm support etc.

 Supported devices: